Kris Neely: Career

 Neely worked with the Success Initiative program at Wofford College from 2005 until 2010.
 He served as the Assistant Director of the program before being appointed as the Executive Director in 2007.
 At Wofford College, Neely has also served as the Director of Residence Life and the Director of Project Development in the Office of Student Affairs.
 In his time on the Student Affairs Staff, July 2005 - February 2007, Neely helped to envision, create, and pilot a number of innovations including the online housing lottery, living-learning communities, the First Year Interface website, and the IMPACT Wofford program.
 Neely taught 9th and 11th grade English at the Spartanburg Day School prior to his return to Wofford College.

 Neely is the owner and creative director of the Wet Paint Syndrome Studio.

 In 2014, Neely held an exhibit at the Martha Cloud Chapman Gallery in the Campus Life Building at Wofford College.
 The exhibit, called, "Iconic," featured pop culture icons as well as famous figures along with photographs of every people who are unnamed.
 Images are recreated—fractured, torn, presented in a unique and sometimes interactive style.

-As of 2017 Neely is at Spartanburg Methodist College teaching art.
+As of 2017, Neely is at Spartanburg Methodist College teaching art.

 Personal

 Neely served as writer-in-residence and editor for Hidden Voices, a community-based art project sponsored by The Hub City Writers Project, the Spartanburg Arts Partnership, and Piedmont Care, Inc. Hidden Voices: Reflections from an Affected Community was published in October 2005 by the Hub City Writers Project.

-In his studio, he experiments with new media and found objects to create two-dimensional and three-dimensional art.
+In his studio, he experiments with new media and finds objects to create two-dimensional and three-dimensional art.

 In 2008, Neely presented his work in the Guild Gallery at the Chapman Cultural Center in Spartanburg.
 He also exhibited a series of works at Emory University in March 2011 titled "Into Your Hands: Post Modern Meditations on the Stations of the Cross."
 His oversize photographs of a Spartanburg water tower are on permanent display at the Spartanburg County Administration Building.
 In June 2006, he was invited to hang a two-month solo exhibition of paintings and photographs in the Martha Cloud Chapman Gallery at Wofford College.
 The exhibition was then moved for two months to the Spartanburg High School Gallery.

 Neely's work is represented in both local and regional galleries, and he has completed commissioned work for the Campus Safety Office (2006), Carlisle Residence Hall (2006), and the Success Initiative Center (2005) at Wofford College.
 In March 2008, Neely's poetry was featured in the anthology, Still Home, edited by Rachel Harkai.
 Neely was named the 2005 Unsung Hero by Piedmont Care at the 2005 South Carolina HIV/STD Conference held in Greenville, South Carolina.